How to hold consultation - Collective consultation for redundancy

 • considering other options with employees and their representatives

-• your planned changes
+• your proposed changes

 • ways to avoid or reduce the redundancies